Greatest Misses (Devo album)

-Greatest Misses is a compilation album of songs by American new wave band Devo, released in 1990 by Warner Bros.
+Greatest Misses is a compilation album of songs by American new wave band Devo, released on December 11, 1990 by Warner Bros.
 Records.
 Greatest Misses contains lesser-known tracks and alternate versions of tracks from other albums.
 It has a Parental Advisory label because of the song "Penetration in the Centrefold".

-The album booklet includes several photos from previous albums, and the second half of an article on the band by Howie Klein for BAM magazine.
-The first half of this article appears in the booklet for Devo's Greatest Hits.
+The album's booklet includes several photos from previous albums, and the second half of an article on the band by Howie Klein for BAM magazine.
+The first half of this article appears in the booklet for Greatest Hits.